timj-wood/timj-wood.github.io/_posts/2026-09-20-hawkes-processes.md

 Second, the numbers of events in non-overlapping intervals are independent.

-Because the rate is constant and intervals are independent, the gaps between events are independent and exponentially distributed with rate $$\lambda$$ (mean $$1/\lambda$$).
+Because the rate is constant and intervals are independent, the gaps between events are independent and exponentially distributed with rate $\lambda$ (mean $1/\lambda$).
 The exponential is the only continuous distribution that is *memoryless*: however long you have already waited, the remaining wait has the same distribution.
-The count in a window of length $$T$$ is $$N(T) \sim \text{Poisson}(\lambda T)$$, so its variance equals its mean.
+The count in a window of length $T$ is $N(T) \sim \text{Poisson}(\lambda T)$, so its variance equals its mean.
 This gives a simple first diagnostic: clustered data, whatever the cause, are *overdispersed*, with variance greater than the mean.

 Two further properties will be useful later:
 - **Superposition**: combining independent Poisson processes gives a Poisson process whose rate is the sum of their rates.
-- **Thinning**: keeping each event independently with probability $$p$$ gives a Poisson process with rate $$p\lambda$$.
+- **Thinning**: keeping each event independently with probability $p$ gives a Poisson process with rate $p\lambda$.
 Superposition underpins the branching view of Hawkes processes, and thinning is the basis of Ogata's algorithm for simulating them.

 The Poisson process is widely used across STEM, from queuing theory to reliability engineering.
 Its key limitation is that events cannot influence one another.
 In an epidemic, however, each case can cause further cases.
 Capturing this *self-excitation* is the core motivation for Hawkes processes.

 ## 1.3.
 Inhomogeneous Poisson process

-In this case, the constant rate $$\lambda$$ is replaced by a function of time, $$\lambda(t)$$, which is non-negative and deterministic (fixed in advance, rather than random).
+In this case, the constant rate $\lambda$ is replaced by a function of time, $\lambda(t)$, which is non-negative and deterministic (fixed in advance, rather than random).
 Counts in non-overlapping intervals remain independent, but the background tendency for events rises and falls.
 For example, the number of flu cases varies with the seasons.
-The number of events in the interval $$(a, b]$$ is Poisson distributed,
+The number of events in the interval $(a, b]$ is Poisson distributed,

 $$
 N(a, b] \sim \text{Poisson}\big(\Lambda(a, b)\big),